kaidez/kaidez.com/_posts/2015-06-15-write-code.md

 * creating a responsive web site without Bootstrap or Foundation wasn't a problem for me.

 ## You are a Web ~~Developer~~ Engineer
-As I was doing all this, I learned about the various problems and quirks that can come up in the web stack.
+As I was doing all this, I had to solve and some of the various problems that come up in the web stack.
 In fact, lots of the bugs I had to fix were done by remembering how I solved those problems.

 That's important because __a big part of a web developer's job is solving problems.__ It's easily 70% of the job and, at the same time, is the most under-spoken part of it.